 Medicare Part C

-Also known as Medicare Advantage, private insurers sell and administer these policies.
-However, Medicare must approve any Medicare Advantage plan before insurers can market them.
+Medicare Part C is also called Medicare Advantage.
+Private insurers sell and administer these policies, but Medicare must approve any Medicare Advantage plan before insurers can market it.

-These plans provide the same coverage as Parts A and B but may also include prescription drug coverage.
-Those with end-stage renal disease (ESRD) are not eligible for a Medical Advantage plan.
+These plans provide the same coverage as parts A and B but many also include prescription drug coverage.
+People with end stage renal disease are not eligible for a Medicare Advantage plan.

 Medicare Part D